ovace/art/computer.md

 # Computer

+-   <http://en.wikipedia.org/wiki/IOS_jailbreaking> How can it be legal to sell such self blocked devices in which you cannot touch your hardware?
+And how can such devices have huge market share?

+-   <https://en.wikipedia.org/wiki/Red_Star_OS> North Korean Linux based OS.
+Apparently closed source, and cannot be run outside of Korea.
+Blatantly copies the Windows UI feel.

+    Cuba also has one: Nova: <http://en.wikipedia.org/wiki/Nova_%28operating_system%29>

+    And China had one too: <http://en.wikipedia.org/wiki/Red_Flag_Linux>

 -   <http://en.wiktionary.org/wiki/vim> is also an English word that means vigour.
 How righteous.
 Compare to `git` :).

 -   <http://en.wikipedia.org/wiki/Blind_carbon_copy>